strata-mvc/strata/docs/helpers.md

 ?>
 ~~~

-On the helpers are planned to automatically be instantiated by your controllers, you can use them in the template files like so:
+Once the helpers are planned to automatically be instantiated by your controllers, you can use them in the template files like so:

 ~~~ php
 <h1><?php the_title(); ?></h1>